 Finding organizations interested in motorsport sponsoring is increasingly difficult though in the current climate, particularly as they consider their environmental credentials.

 The difficult road

-Young driver programmes can also be a good source of motorsport funding.
+Young driver programs can also be a good source of motorsport funding.
 They will take on and support talented racers and often provide driver development.
 However, they will usually expect a certain level of results in return to justify continuing their investment.
-Securing a place on such a programme can be difficult in the first place, and retaining it can be even harder.
+Securing a place on such a program can be difficult in the first place, and retaining it can be even harder.